 And then you get that house.

-I know more people that live in homes that are further away because it's more affordable and they get to get a bigger house.
+I know more people that live in homes that are further away because it's more affordable and they get a bigger house.

 I mean, there's a certain grind aspect to all of life.

-I mean, then you get your house, and then you realize you gotta furnish the stupid thing.
+I mean, then you get your house and then you realize you got to furnish the stupid thing.

 Although Linda doesn't believe in furniture, apparently.

-I'm just never gonna hear the end of this, am I?
+I'm just never going to hear the end of this, am I?

-I said, this is a this is a transformational moment of your life that you should be so proud of yourself.
+I said, this is a transformational moment in your life that you should be so proud of yourself.

 You had five days off around Labor Day.

-And I'm like, do you not have a few years?
+And I'm like, do you not have this?

-If you want to have this fight, I'm gonna have this fight because this is ridiculous.
+If you want to have this fight, I'm going to have this fight because this is ridiculous.

 I have three sticks of furniture.

-Because you're now Eight m eight weeks into your new house and you're sleeping on an air mattress.
+Because you're now eight weeks into your new house and you're sleeping on an air mattress.

 And it was a very nice.